213070088/dadda-multiplier/README.md

 # Dadda-multiplier
-A 16*16 dadda multiplier is designed using verilog.
-A 32 bit Brent-Kung adder is used for final addition.Design files along with the test bench is provided in the repo.
-Eight set of random inputs are given in the test bench.
-A golden reference is generated and the actual result is compared with the golden result for the verification of the design.
-Flag of zero indicates the correctness of the design.
-Waveform is shown in waveform.jpg
+Using verilog, a 16*16 dadda multiplier is created.
+For final addition, a 32 bit Brent-Kung adder is utilised.
+The repository includes the test bench and design files.
+On the test bench, eight sets of random inputs are provided.
+For the purpose of verifying the design, a golden reference is created, and the actual outcome is compared with the reference.
+Zero on the flag denotes that the design is valid.
+Waveform.png displays the waveform.